 Advertising cannot be misleading in any way

-- Misleading or deceitful language is strictly forbidden in all medical advertising.
-Misleading messaging would create false or unjustified expectations of favorable results, or implications that would cause a reasonable person to misunderstand or be deceived.
+Misleading or deceitful language is strictly forbidden in all medical advertising.
+This includes implications that would cause a reasonable person to misunderstand or be deceived.

-- Example: “This procedure will heal you”, “you will look just like Kim Kardashian”, “you will never need to see another doctor again”.
+- “You will never need to see another doctor again”.

 Don’t use words like “best” or “superior”

-- Example: “We are the best plastic surgeons in the world”, “you will be under the care of the greatest ophthalmologist in your area”, “make an appointment with the most talented doctor”.
+- “You will be under the care of the greatest ophthalmologist in your area.”

 Don’t use hyperbole when describing your techniques or results

-- A potential patient’s health should be discussed factually and without embellishment, so using hyperbole, or exaggerated statements or claims not meant to be taken literally, would be seen as deceptive and misleading.
+A potential patient’s health should be discussed factually and without embellishment, so using exaggerated statements or claims (even if they’re not meant to be taken literally) can be seen as deceptive and misleading.

 Don’t assure a permanent cure for an incurable disease